PaulLigocki/Docker-Samples/README.md

-# MySQL with few databases
+# MySQL with multiple databases

 This is an example of a MySQL container with multiple databases.